PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Abstract

 \section{Abstract}

 More than 300 pulsars have been discovered in Galactic globular clusters; however, none have been found in open clusters.
-Here we present results from 20-hour pulsar searching observations in seven open clusters with the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
+Here we present results from a 20-hour survey of seven open clusters with the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
 Our first discovery is a 1.9-second pulsar (J1922+37) found in the direction of the old open cluster NGC 6791.
 The measured dispersion measure (DM) implies a distance of 4.79 kpc and 8.92 kpc based on the NE2001 and YMW16 electron density models, respectively.
-Given the large uncertainty of DM distance estimates, it is likely that PSR J1922+37 is indeed a member of NGC 6791, for which the distance is $4.19\pm0.02$ kpc based on Gaia Data Release 3.
-If confirmed, PSR J1922+37 will be the first pulsar found in Galactic open clusters.
-We outline future observations that can confirm this pulsar-open cluster association and discuss the general prospects of finding pulsars in open clusters.
+Given the large uncertainty of DM distance estimates, it is plausible that PSR J1922+37 is indeed a member of NGC 6791, for which the distance is $4.19\pm0.02$ kpc based on Gaia Data Release 3.
+If confirmed, PSR J1922+37 will be the first pulsar found in a Galactic open cluster.
+We outline future observations that can confirm this pulsar-open cluster association and discuss the importance of this pulsar for calibrating the characteristic ages of the pulsar population.

 \keywords{Radio pulsars (1353) --- Open star clusters (1160) --- Globular star clusters (656)}